NeoTim/AspNetCore.Docs.cs-cz/aspnetcore/razor-pages/ui-class.md

 ## <a name="create-an-rcl"></a>Vytvoření RCL

 V této části se vytvoří RCL.
-Soubory Razor jsou přidány do RCL.
+Razorsoubory jsou přidány do RCL.

 # <a name="visual-studio"></a>[Visual Studio](#tab/visual-studio)